jmcnamara/rust_xlsxwriter/examples/Readme.md

   that may be difficult to figure out programmatically you can set a custom filter.
 Excel uses both of these methods depending on the data being filtered.

+* `doc_worksheet_group_columns1.rs` - An example of how to group worksheet columns into outlines.

+* `doc_worksheet_group_columns2.rs` - An example of how to group worksheet columns into outlines.
+This example shows hows to add secondary groups within a primary grouping.
+Excel requires at least one column between each outline grouping at the same level.

+* `doc_worksheet_group_columns_collapsed1.rs` - An example of how to group
+  worksheet columns into outlines with collapsed/hidden rows.

+* `doc_worksheet_group_columns_collapsed2.rs` - An example of how to group
+  worksheet columns into outlines with collapsed/hidden rows.
+This example shows hows to add secondary groups within a primary grouping.
+Excel requires at least one column between each outline grouping at the same level.

+* `doc_worksheet_group_rows1.rs` - An example of how to group worksheet rows into outlines.

+* `doc_worksheet_group_rows2.rs` - An example of how to group worksheet rows into outlines.
+This example shows hows to add secondary groups within a primary grouping.
+Excel requires at least one row between each outline grouping at the same level.

+* `doc_worksheet_group_rows_collapsed1.rs` - An example of how to group
+  worksheet rows into outlines with collapsed/hidden rows.

+* `doc_worksheet_group_rows_collapsed2.rs` - An example of how to group
+  worksheet rows into outlines with collapsed/hidden rows.
+This example shows hows to add secondary groups within a primary grouping.
+Excel requires at least one row between each outline grouping at the same level.

+* `doc_worksheet_group_rows_intro1.rs` - An example of how to group
+  worksheet rows into outlines.

+* `doc_worksheet_group_rows_intro2.rs` - An example of how to group
+  worksheet rows into outlines.

+* `doc_worksheet_group_symbols_above.rs` - An example of how to group
+  worksheet rows into outlines.
+This example puts the expand/collapse symbol above the range for all row groups in the worksheet.

+* `doc_worksheet_group_symbols_to_left.rs` - An example of how to group
+  worksheet columns into outlines.
+This example puts the expand/collapse symbol to the left of the range for all row groups in the worksheet.

 * `doc_worksheet_hide_unused_rows.rs` - Demonstrates efficiently hiding the
   unused rows in a worksheet.